shaylee-boudreaux/Python_Portfolio/README.md

 ## Using Loops

-In this analysis, we create loops.
+In this analysis, we create and use loops in Python.

 ```python
 odds = [1,3,5,7]